Common Oxbridge Questions

-This is a short list of the most frequently asked questions on applying to study at an Oxbridge university.
-For more information about applying at undergraduate or postgraduate level, please arrange a free consultation.
+A shortlist of the most frequently asked questions on applying to study at an Oxbridge university.
+For more information about applying at undergraduate or postgraduate level, arrange a free consultation today.

 Conditional offers at A-level range between A*A*A and AAA depending on the subject.
 Students of the International Baccalaureate are usually required to achieve a level of performance of 38–40 points.

 No. It is not possible to apply to both Oxford and Cambridge in the same admissions round.